-Of course I did add some chopped chocolate to the mix!
-Today I had some lovely juicy cherries so added a few of those too.
+Of course I did add some chopped chocolate to the mixture!
+Today I had some lovely juicy fresh cherries so added a few of those too.
 Not too many though as they were so juicy I though they would make the batter too wet.

-Melt the butter in the microwave.
+- Melt the butter in the microwave.

-Pour it onto the sugar in a large bowl, mix, then leave to cool down.
+- Pour it onto the sugar in a large bowl, mix, then leave to cool down.

-Beat the egg with the vanilla extract and add to the butter mixture when cool.
+- Beat the egg with the vanilla extract and add to the butter mixture when cool.
 Mix together the flour, baking powder and salt (or use self-raising) and fold it into the mixture until just combined.

-Stir in most of the chopped chocolate and cherries, leaving some to scatter on top.
+- Stir in most of the chopped chocolate and cherries, leaving some to scatter on top.

-Grease and line your slow cooker pot.
+- Grease and line your slow cooker pot.
 I used a large cake case but you can also use baking paper.

-Pour the mixture into the lined pot, then scatter the rest of the chocolate and cherries on top.
+- Pour the mixture into the lined pot, then scatter the rest of the chocolate and cherries on top.

-Cook on high for 1-2 hours or until a skewer comes out clean.
+- Cook on high for 1-2 hours or until a skewer comes out clean.

-Remove the pot from the base and leave to,cool slightly.
+- Remove the pot from the base and leave to cool slightly.